How Do You Draw Accurate Trendlines?

 First targets: prior swing highs/lows or the next supply/demand zone.

-For runners: trail behind structure (higher lows / lower highs) or trail the trendline to give the move room.
+For runners: trail behind structure — higher lows or lower highs — or trail the trendline to give the move room.

 How to Confirm Trendlines With Technical Analysis

-Trendlines are stronger when they line up with other levels traders already respect.
+Trendlines hit harder when they line up with levels traders already respect.
 One solid confirmation is enough.
-Stacking indicators usually adds hesitation without improving the decision.
+Stacking five indicators just adds hesitation — and hesitation kills good entries.

 How Do Trendlines Work With Chart Patterns?

-Trendlines form the edges of common chart patterns like triangles, flags, and wedges.
-Price often compresses into the boundary, then breaks with momentum when orders get imbalanced.
+Trendlines form the edges of common chart patterns — triangles, flags, wedges.
+Price compresses into the boundary, orders pile up on both sides, and one side eventually breaks with momentum.

 What Price Action Confirms a Trendline?

-Price action confirms a trendline when candles reject the line and close away from it.
-A bullish engulfing or hard rejection wick into uptrend support is a clear “defense” signal.
-A soft drift into the line with no response is not.
+Real confirmation looks like candles rejecting the line and closing away from it.
+A bullish engulfing or hard rejection wick into uptrend support is a defense signal.
+A soft drift into the line with no response?
+That's just price chopping.

-Same on the short side: bearish engulfing into downtrend resistance is stronger than a weak grind.
+Same on the short side.
+A bearish engulfing into downtrend resistance carries more weight than a weak grind.

 Which Indicators Work Best With Trendlines?

 Indicators should filter trades, not create them.
-Common combos:
+A few combos that earn their place:

-Moving averages like the 50 EMA / 200 EMA lining up with the trendline.
+Moving averages — the 50 EMA or 200 EMA lining up with the trendline.

-MACD turning up/down or improving histogram at the trendline reaction.
+MACD — turning up or down with improving histogram at the reaction.

 Trendline Trading Tips and Mistakes to Avoid